gina-t/retinal-laser/README.md

 ## Description

-A responsive, full stack MERN app featuring vite, react, gsap and typescript that animates laser therapy to a retinal tear.
+A responsive, full stack MERN app that educates users about posterior vitreous detachment, a common age-related eye condition where the vitreous gel separates from the retina.
+The app simulates the visual experience of floaters and demonstrates how laser therapy is used to treat associated retinal tears, preventing potential retinal detachment and visual loss.

+Developed with medical accuracy by an ophthalmologist, this educational tool helps patients understand their condition and the treatment process through interactive visualizations.

 ## Technologies Used

-- Frontend: Vite, React, TypeScript, Gsap, Tailwind CSS
+- Frontend: Vite, React, TypeScript, GSAP, Tailwind CSS
-- Backend: Node.js, Express, MongoDB
+- Backend: Node.js, Express.js
 - Deployment: Render

 ## Features

+- Interactive retinal tear visualization with anatomically correct structures
+- Realistic floater field simulation
+- Animated laser therapy simulation
-- Responsive design that works on mobile, tablet, and desktop
+- Responsive design optimized for both desktop and mobile viewing
-- Interactive project gallery with detailed descriptions

-### GSAP Animation Features
+- Contact form for professional inquiries
 - Smooth scroll-triggered animations that enhance user engagement
-- Element transitions using GSAP's timeline functionality

 ## Installation